Parker Dunshee: Atlanta Braves

 On January 31, 2024, Dunshee signed a minor league contract with the Atlanta Braves.
 In 27 appearances split between the Double–A Mississippi Braves and Triple–A Gwinnett Stripers, he accumulated a 2.30 ERA with 66 strikeouts and 4 saves across 47 innings pitched.
 On August 8, Dunshee was selected to the 40-man roster and promoted to the major leagues for the first time.
 He debuted that day against the Milwaukee Brewers, allowing five runs with three strikeouts in 2 1/3 innings.
 Dunshee was designated for assignment by the Braves on August 14.
 He cleared waivers and was sent outright to Gwinnett on August 16.
 Dunshee elected free agency following the season on November 4.

 Toros de Tijuana

 On April 23, 2025, Dunshee signed with the Toros de Tijuana of the Mexican League.
 In two appearances for the team, he struggled to a 67.50 ERA with two strikeouts over 2/3 of an inning.
 Dunshee was released by Tijuana on May 3.

 Washington Nationals

 On May 6, 2025, Dunshee signed a minor league contract with the Washington Nationals and was assigned to the Triple-A Rochester Red Wings.
-He elected free agency on November 6.
+In 33 appearances out of the bullpen for Rochester, he registered a 2–5 record and 5.12 ERA with 33 strikeouts across 38 2/3 innings pitched.
+Dunshee elected free agency following the season on November 6.